COS-301/miniproject-2023/README.md

 Create a file called `<REPLACE_WITH_COLLECTIVE_INTERFACE_NAME>.model.ts` in the models directory.
 This file should implement a AggrigateRoot that contains all the interfaces defined in the util directory and provide methods that commands can call to create events.

 > If you suspect that part of the interfaces are not directly related to each other, you may need to create two AggrigateRoots, before doing this, consult with the rest of the team.

-Then create a index file and export the files in this directory.

 In the main src directory: